larntz/lemmy-directory/content/community/lemmy.world/soundcloud_gems.md

 ---
 title: "Electronic Gems"
 name: "soundcloud_gems"
-description: " A small place within lemmy that showcases hidden gems from soundcloud.
+description: " A small place within lemmy that gathers up hidden gems from soundcloud and other places.
 If you like it good - if you love it, better.
 The best way to describe the songs to showcase here are those that have an infectious quality and offers an ethereal-like sonic experience - unique textures, rich layers, and memorable melodies.
 Songs that have a timeless nature and incorporate soulful vocal performances (optional) +  carefully crafted electronic elements.
-If you have an intriguing song in your library that creates a sense of immersion, either suited for introspective moments or lively settings please share it here.: : House, Garage, DnB, Disco, Electronica, Breaks, Lounge, Chillout, Alt-Dance, Progressive, Deepcuts + : :"
+If you hear an intriguing song in your library or a new release that creates a sense of immersion, either suited for introspective moments or lively settings please share it here.: : House, Garage, DnB, Disco, Electronica, Breaks, Lounge, Chillout, Alt-Dance, Funk, Progressive, Deepcuts + : :"
 type: community
-date: "2023-06-19 18:00:27"
+date: "2023-06-20 11:38:48"
 draft: false
 nsfw: false
 actor_id: "https://lemmy.world/c/soundcloud_gems"
 host: lemmy.world
-lastmod: "2023-06-19 05:59:24"
+lastmod: "2023-06-20 00:30:45"
 published: "2023-06-18 18:36:26"
 subscribers: 25
-posts: 71
+posts: 73
 comments: 4
-weight: 71
+weight: 73
-dau: 3
+dau: 1
-wau: 3
+wau: 2
-mau: 3
+mau: 2
 instances:
 - "lemmy_world"
 tags: